Applied Statistics and Data Analytics Bachelor of Science Degree

 Overview for Applied Statistics and Data Analytics BS

-- Join the PiRIT, a student club that fosters a community of students and faculty in mathematics and statistics who share the goal of enriching student understanding of the broad range of mathematics beyond the classroom.
+A Robust Community: Join PiRIT, a student club that fosters a community of students and faculty in mathematics and statistics.

-The applied statistics and data analytics degree provides you with a strong foundation in statistical methodology, experience in its applications, a solid background in the use of statistical computing packages, and the skills to collaborate on projects that rely on statistical analysis.
-The degree gives you an advantage in the fields of business, government, and industry, and also prepares you for advanced study in graduate programs.
+RIT’s bachelor of science in applied statistics gives you an advantage in the fields of business, government, and industry, and prepares you for advanced graduate studies.
 Diverse application areas for graduates include product design, biostatistics, data analytics, quality control, and statistical forecasting.

 Combined Accelerated Bachelor’s/Master’s Degrees